mvelazc0/msInvader/README.md

 ### Step 2: Customize configuration file

-1. Open the `config.yaml` file located in the msInvader directory.
+1. Duplicate the `default-config.yml` file located in the msInvader directory.
+2. Rename the copy to `config.yaml` and open this file.
-2. Configure the `authentication` section with your Azure/M365 credentials.
+3. Configure the `authentication` section with your Azure/M365 credentials.
 Refer to the [msInvader Configuration file](https://github.com/mvelazc0/msInvader/wiki/msInvader-Configuration-File) guide for details.
 3. Enable and configure the desired techniques in the `techniques` section.
 Each technique requires specific parameters, which are detailed in the [Supported Techniques](https://github.com/mvelazc0/msInvader/wiki/Supported-Techniques) documentation.

 ### Step 3: Run msInvader